Why is Brent Sobol the right one to help you?

 Prior to working with R. James Properties, Inc., Brent worked in project management and sales in the building materials industry for subsidiaries of Home Depot, International Paper and Georgia-Pacific.

-Competent in all aspects of residential remodeling, Brent holds certifications from the Atlanta Apartment Association in mold remediation, the Environmental Protection Agency in air conditioning management and the National Swimming Pool Foundation’s Certified Pool Operator.
+Competent in residential remodeling, Brent holds certifications from the Atlanta Apartment Association in mold remediation, the Environmental Protection Agency in air conditioning management and the National Swimming Pool Foundation’s Certified Pool Operator.

 As a Dean’s List business graduate of Washington University in St. Louis, Brent financed his college education through the management, remodeling and sale of rental property.